Asset Protection Attorneys in Arizona and New Mexico

 The lawyers at Morris Hall, PLLC know that when it comes to protecting your assets, it is critical that you have the best information and professional resources to guide you.
 Law changes and personal changes make it necessary to review and evaluate your assets periodically for maximum asset protection.

-Protecting Assets With AB Trusts and Beneficiary Trusts
+Asset Protection With AB Trusts and Beneficiary Trusts

 One way to protect assets for a married couple is by creating an AB trust.
 Upon the death of one spouse, his or her assets will be funded to the decedent’s trust.
 This is commonly referred to as the B trust (or below ground assets).
 The survivor’s share of the assets is funded to the survivor’s A (or above ground) trust.